AlexPullen91/True-or-False/README.md

     * [This](https://stackoverflow.com/questions/24602154/explain-what-quot-means) post I found explains that it's [unicode](http://www.fileformat.info/info/unicode/char/0022/index.htm) for quotation marks.
 I changed out ```innerText``` for ```innerHTML``` which solved the problem.

 ### Known Issues

+* Some of the statements loaded in from the API feature extremely long words which disrupts the layout on smaller screens.
+I've attempted ```word-wrap: break-word``` to remedy this but have been unsuccessful so far.
+Needs further investigation.

+* On mobile devices the particles effect can occasionally get squashed up to the top of the screen and won't fill the entire background.
+Needs further investigation.

 * The particle effect is very taxing on the site's performance and due to time constraints I've unfortunately had to scale back initial ambitions to enchance the interactivity based around this effect.
 See below an example of one of the triggered functions in the button event listeners that would swell and speed up the effect on correct answers.